Auto-Renew Let's Encrypt Free Certificates for Nginx on Linux

 Output

-If all things went well you'll be able to see a welcome page on 127.0.0.1 or the public IP address of your remote machine:
+If all things go well, you'll be able to see a welcome page on 127.0.0.1 or the public IP address of your remote machine:

 Troubleshoot Firewall Problems

-However, if the welcome page is unreachable, try to allow the incoming connections of port 80
+However, if the welcome page is unreachable, try to allow the incoming connections to port 80

 and 443